cloudquery/cloudquery/website/pages/docs/plugins/sources/vercel/overview.md

 In order to fetch information from Vercel, `cloudquery` needs to be authenticated.
 An access token is required for authentication.
 You can create a new access token in [Vercel's Account Tokens Page](https://vercel.com/account/tokens).

+## Incremental Syncing

+The Vercel plugin supports incremental syncing.
+This means that only new data will be fetched from Vercel and loaded into your destination for supported tables (support depending on API endpoint).
+This is done by keeping track of the last paginator for each table and only fetching data that has been updated since then.
+To enable this, `backend` option must be set in the spec (as shown in the [example](./configuration.md#Example)).
+This is documented in the [Managing Incremental Tables](/docs/advanced-topics/managing-incremental-tables) section.

 ## Query Examples

 ### Detect domain registrations that will expire soon